-4.1.11 In order to progress from Year Two to Year Three and from Year Three to the Final Year of a 4-year course spent entirely at Essex, students must:
+4.4.1 In order to progress from Year Two to Year Three and from Year Three to the Final Year of a 4-year course spent entirely at Essex, students must:

-- a) achieve 120 credits at level 5 or above in each Year [NB where a student has a fail mark below 40 in a maximum of 30 credits' worth of non-core modules it will be possible for a student to progress to the next year of study following reassessment in the circumstances set out in 4.1.14 belowl: - where a student has been permitted to proceed carrying fails in non-core credits following reassessment from either Year One, Two or Three, the total number of fails across all years cannot exceed 30 credits. - where a student is permitted to proceed carrying the maximum number of 30 failed credits, the student must pass all credits in future years.
+- where a student has been permitted to proceed carrying fails in non-core credits following reassessment from either Year One, Two or Three, the total number of fails across all Years cannot exceed 30 credits.

+- where a student is permitted to proceed carrying the maximum number of 30 failed credits, the student must pass all credits in future Years.